imahdimir/auto-run-bash/README.md

-How to Setup a New Server
+How to Setup a New Server:

 # Install git
 ```